Nylle/javaseq/README.md

 #### map(f)
 - Returns a seq of the result of applying f to each item in this seq.

-#### map(other, f)
+#### map(coll, f)
-- Returns a seq of the result of applying f to the set of first items in both this seq and other, followed by applying f to the set of second items in this seq and other, until any one of the seqs is exhausted.
-Any remaining items in either seq are ignored.
+- Returns a seq of the result of applying f to the set of first items in both this seq and coll, followed by applying f to the set of second items in this seq and coll, until any one of the collections is exhausted.
+Any remaining items in either collection are ignored.
 _(This is similar to zipping two collections.)_

 #### mapcat(f)
 - Returns a seq of the result of applying concat to the result of applying map to f and the items in this seq.
 Function f should return a collection. _(This is similar to [Stream::flatMap](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html#flatMap-java.util.function.Function-).)_

-#### mapcat(other, f)
+#### mapcat(coll, f)
-- Returns a seq of the result of applying concat to the result of applying map to f and other and the items in this seq.
+- Returns a seq of the result of applying concat to the result of applying map to f and coll and the items in this seq.
 Function f should return a collection.

 #### takeWhile(pred)
 - Returns a seq of successive items from this seq while pred(item) returns true.